Aeon Global Health (AGHC) Cut to “Sell” at Zacks Investment Research

-Aeon Global Health (OTCMKTS:AGHC) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research report issued to clients and investors on Tuesday.
+Aeon Global Health (OTCMKTS:AGHC) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a note issued to investors on Monday.

 According to Zacks, “Aeon Global Health offer solutions in the areas of Cancer Genomics, Toxicology, Pharmacogenomics, and Health Technology Applications.
 Aeon Global Health, formerly known as Authentidate Holding Corp., is based in GAINESVILLE, United States. “

-Separately, Ifs Securities reissued an “outperform” rating on shares of Aeon Global Health in a research report on Wednesday, September 5th.
+Separately, Ifs Securities reiterated an “outperform” rating on shares of Aeon Global Health in a research report on Wednesday, September 5th.

 Aeon Global Health (OTCMKTS:AGHC) last posted its quarterly earnings results on Tuesday, September 25th.
 The company reported ($0.31) earnings per share (EPS) for the quarter.
 Aeon Global Health had a negative return on equity of 337.14% and a negative net margin of 43.04%.
-The business had revenue of $3.36 million for the quarter.
-Analysts expect that Aeon Global Health will post 0.05 EPS for the current year.
+The business had revenue of $3.36 million during the quarter.
+Equities research analysts predict that Aeon Global Health will post 0.05 earnings per share for the current fiscal year.

 About Aeon Global Health

-AEON Global Health Corp., together with its subsidiaries, provides various clinical laboratory testing services in the United States.
-The company operates through two segments, Laboratory Testing Services and Web-Based Software.
+Aeon Global Health Corp., together with its subsidiaries, provides various clinical laboratory testing services in the United States.
+The company operates through Laboratory Testing Services and Web-Based Software segments.
 Its laboratory testing services include the testing of an individual's blood, urine, or saliva for the presence of drugs or chemicals, as well as the patient's DNA profile.

 Get a free copy of the Zacks research report on Aeon Global Health (AGHC)